 The IWRB also directed staff to conduct a feasibility and design study of the Bear River Basin (BRB).
 This evaluation investigates opportunities for shared infrastructure with the Upper Snake River Basin (USRB) cloud seeding project.
 Sharing Infrastructure with the USRB provides an opportunity to support the BRB, while enhancing operations in the USRB; also allowing for the potential of collaborative funding between both basins.

-The study found that some of the USRB existing generators can, under respective winds, be turned on to target either basin; and that adding a few more generators along the basin divide, may enhance opportunities in both basins.
+The study found that some of the USRB existing generators, under respective winds, can be turned on to target either basin and that adding a few more generators along the basin divide may enhance opportunities in both basins.

 Lemhi River Basin Feasibility and Design